emmabjor/nl-horn-master/README.md

 Code for creating the Clingo program and performing sentiment analysis of the evaluation constants is found in [solver_and_sa.ipynb](solver_and_sa.ipynb).

-The code in the [First-order-Logic-resolution-master](First-order-Logic-resolution-master) is copied from this repository: https://github.com/wjdanalharthi/First-order-Logic-resolution
+The code in the [First-order-Logic-resolution-master](First-order-Logic-resolution-master) is copied from this repository: https://github.com/wjdanalharthi/First-order-Logic-resolution (Alharthi, 2019).

-The [fol_parser.py](fol_parser.py) file is copied from this repository: https://github.com/gblackout/LogicLLaMA
+The [fol_parser.py](fol_parser.py) file is copied from this repository: https://github.com/gblackout/LogicLLaMA (Yang, 2023).

+Wjdan Alharthi.
+First-order logic resolution. https://github.com/wjdanalharthi/F irst-order-Logic-resolution, 2019.
+Accessed January 2024

+Yuan Yang, Siheng Xiong, Ali Payani, Ehsan Shareghi, and Faramarz Fekri.
+Harnessing the power of large language models for natural language to first-order logic translation, 2023.